jerrysdesign/text-generator-pug/readme.md

 ## What this Jade mixin does

 1. Generates a number of sentences, words or characters to use in Jade templates.
-2. The content is generated in sequence so that it doesn't change on compilation unless you change the Jade itself.
+2. The content is generated in sequence so that it doesn't change on compilation unless you change the templates themselves.
 3. Option to add formatting.

 ## Usage